 The sum of the square roots of any two sides of an isosceles triangle is equal to the square root of the remaining side.
 True or False?

 Isosceles triangles are triangles that have two equal sides.
-These have many interesting properties and applications.
+Isosceles triangles have many interesting properties and applications.
 Let's check out one of them in this section.

 Answer: It is false that the sum of the square roots of any two sides of an isosceles triangle is equal to the square root of the remaining side.